 - Lightly flour your work surface then unfold the puff pastry.
 Using a rolling pin, roll it until it’s a 10-inch square.
 Round off the corners (if desired) then transfer the pastry onto the prepared baking sheet.

-- In a medium bowl, stir together the strawberries, blueberries, sugar, lemon juice and cornstarch.
+- In a medium bowl, stir together the strawberries, blueberries, sugar, lemon zest, lemon juice and cornstarch.
 Transfer the fruit mixture into the center of the pastry, leaving a 2-inch border around the edges.
 Fold the pastry edges up and over so that they are overlapping each other and press them lightly together.

 - Brush the top of the galette with the egg wash then sprinkle it with sanding sugar (optional).